Introduction

 Q. Can Menopause Cause Grierson-Gopalan Syndrome?

-Ans: Hormonal changes brought on by menopause might result in hot feet and increased body temperature.
-Menopause usually occurs in older mid-aged women between 45 and 55.
+Ans: Hormonal changes during menopause can lead to hot feet and increased body temperature.
+In addition, menopause typically occurs in middle-aged women between the ages of 45 and 55.

 Q. Can HIV/AIDS Cause Burning Feet?

-Ans: Peripheral neuropathy and Grierson-Gopalan Syndrome are two signs of AIDS or late-stage HIV.
-One-third or less of HIV patients are thought to have nerve damage.
+Ans: Additionally, peripheral neuropathy and Grierson-Gopalan Syndrome are two signs of AIDS or late-stage HIV.
+But One-third or less of HIV patients are thought to have nerve damage.
 Some AIDS drugs, particularly nucleoside reverse transcriptase inhibitors (NRTIs), also induce neuropathy, claims the Foundation for Peripheral Neuropathy.